 When we are talking about online privacy, then the first two names that pop up in our mind are – Tor and VPN.
 They both are the two most powerful online privacy tools that you can use today to secure your online presence.
 In a way, they are quite similar to one another.
-But, they aren’t fully alike and has major differences.
-So, if you are looking to select the new security tool for yourself, then you need to understand the difference between Tor vs VPN to make your decision effectively.
+But, they aren’t fully alike and have major differences.
+So, if you are looking to select a new security tool for yourself, then you need to understand the difference between Tor vs VPN to make your decision effectively.

 - 1 What is a VPN?